Jakearns95/fetch_challenge_kearns/README.md

 # Jake Kearns Fetch Coding Challnege
 ## Overview
+This application was built with [Django](https://www.djangoproject.com/) a python web framework and is designed for a coding challenge to create, update, and redeem points for one user.
+The app is ran locally and requries a HTTP request to create, update or redeem points.

+Django was used for its ease of use and ability to rapidly develop a prototype locally.
+I was orignally going to use AWS API gateway with a lambda function but I wanted a user to be able to run this locally without setting up any infrasturcture on AWS.

+Some challenge I faced, outlined in the `Shortcomings` section, was around the serializers I used to verify/update the data and throw errors.
+In future iterations of this project, I would work to resolve those shortcomings.

 ## Installation
 Once you have cloned this repo, navigate inside the folder and start the virutal enviroment with the following command: